Final Fantasy XIV: Shadowbringers: Story

-Shadowbringers opens as the Warrior and Tataru reach the Source's Crystal Tower, hoping to restore the comatose Scions.
-The Warrior is then summoned across worlds to the Crystarium, meeting the Crystal Exarch.
-He states bringing the Warrior was his goal, with the Scions an accident.
-As time flows differently between Shards, the Scions have lived years on the First.
-He explains the First's pending doom: uncontrolled, the excess Light will trigger a Calamity, ending civilization on the Source.
-Retiring to provided rooms, the Warrior meets Feo Ul, a friendly and adventuresome pixie, and Ardbert, one of the Warriors of Darkness that Minfillia came with to halt the Flood of Light.
-The others sacrificed themselves to help her, but Ardbert was denied the chance, becoming a shade and witnessing Norvrandt's slow decline over the past century.
+Shadowbringers opens as the Warrior and Tataru approach the Crystal Tower, hoping to restore the Scions, but the Warrior is summoned to the First by the mysterious voice: the Crystal Exarch.
+The Exarch, calling for the Warrior, summoned the Scions by accident, who have lived years on the First, time passing differently between Shards.
+The Exarch explains the impending doom: rampant Light will trigger a Calamity, destroying the First and ending Source civilization.
+The Warrior meets Feo Ul, an adventuresome pixie, and Ardbert, a Warrior of Darkness returned to the First.
+The others sacrificed themselves to halt the "Flood of Light."
+Ardbert was denied the chance, witnessing Norvrandt's slow decline as a shade.

-The Warrior first seeks the twins, Alphinaud and Alisaie.
-Alphinaud is investigating Eulmore and its unusual prosperity, while Alisaie aids a hospice in Amh Araeng, comforting sin eater victims before their euthanization.
-With the twins, the Exarch, and Lyna, his adopted daughter and right hand, the Warrior saves the villagers of Holminster Switch, defeating a powerful sin eater, a "Lightwarden."
-When these creatures are slain, their aether infects the person who slew them, creating another Lightwarden.
-However, Hydaelyn's Blessing of Light shields the Warrior against this.
-The sky above Lakeland goes dark for the first time in a century, leading to rumors among the people that the Warrior of Darkness has come to save them.
-Lord Vauthry sends his general Ran'jit to investigate.
-The Exarch rebuffs Ran'jit, and reunites the Warrior with Thancred and his ward, a young girl named "Minfilia," rescued from Ran'jit's custody.
-She is Minfilia's latest incarnation, who was revered on the First as the Oracle of Light.
+The Warrior seeks out Alphinaud and Alisaie.
+Alphinaud investigates decadent Eulmore, while Alisaie aids a hospice for sin eater victims in Amh Araeng.
+With the twins, plus the Exarch and his adopted daughter Lyna, the Warrior saves the villagers of Holminster Switch, defeating a powerful sin eater, a "Lightwarden".
+Slaying a Lightwarden infects the slayer with its Light, creating another Lightwarden, but Hydaelyn's Blessing forestalls this.
+Lakeland's sky goes dark for the first time in a century.
+Rumors fly of the legendary "Warrior of Darkness".
+Lord Vauthry sends general Ran'jit to investigate, but the Exarch deflects.
+The Warrior joins Thancred and his ward, a girl named "Minfilia," rescued from Ran'jit.
+She is the latest incarnation of the Source's Minfilia, revered on the First as the Oracle of Light.